-- In the developer option search for USB debugging and toggle it on and click ok.
+- In the developer option search for USB debugging toggle it on and click OK.

-Now check for Android Auto Not Working issue is solved or not.
+Now check whether the Android Auto Not Working issue is solved or not.

 8. Update the Android’s OS to the Latest version

-- Go to setting and go to about phone.
+- Go to settings and go to About phone.

 - Now tap on software update open and check for any updates.